 Keeping your mountain bike's suspension maintained is one of the best ways to ensure you're getting all the performance you can out of your bike.
 Plus, giving your fork and shock a few seconds of attention here and there can prevent costly repairs or even replacements.

 Boulder, CO's DirtLabs knows a bit about bike suspension, servicing over 4,000 suspension components in 2015.
-They are an authorised service centre for Fox Racing, RockShox and Manitou, and an authorised warranty centre for Cane Creek and X-Fusion.
+They are an authorized service center for Fox Racing, RockShox and Manitou, and an authorized warranty center for Cane Creek and X-Fusion.